From SQL Injection to Shell II

 • Y in X and Y if X returns false.

-• Y in X or Y if X returns right.
+• Y in X or Y if X returns true.

-You will often need to poke around to make sure the code is really vulnerable and that you don't get disturbed by this behaviour change.
+You will often need to poke around to make sure the code is really vulnerable and that you don't get disturbed by this behavior change.

-Based on this difference (and after testing few times to ensure it was not due to connection's speed), we can be sure that this website is vulnerable to SQL injections.
+Based on this difference (and after testing few times to ensure it was not due to the connection's speed), we can be sure that this website is vulnerable to a SQL injection.

 Manual exploitation